TEPA6ANT/TEPA6ANT/README.md

 - [Shit Story LD](https://tepa6ant.itch.io/shit) [(AGK Steam Workshop)](https://steamcommunity.com/sharedfiles/filedetails/?id=3208062754)    //Powered by AppGameKit 2 (with Visual Editor)
 - - This game is a joke, and no special effort was put into making it.
 - [Genocide: The Story of One of the Last Lizhums](https://tepa6ant.itch.io/genocide)    //Powered by Godot Engine 3.5.2
+- [Anti AI-Haters](https://tepa6ant.itch.io/anti-ai-haters)    //Powered by Easy FPS Editor 1.6
+- - This game is a trash-project (to mock some people), and it didn't take much effort to create it.

 -Half-Life Mods-
 - [No LIfe 4 X](https://www.moddb.com/mods/no-life-4-x)